Mechanical engineers are supposed to work using only CAD programs and books, aren’t they? No, not really.

 They are straight to the point and give a good overview of the topic.
 There are also many articles keeping mechanical engineering students in mind.
-Which means the focus is on a straightforward FAQ that includes questions likely to appear on your exam paper.
+This means the focus is on a straightforward FAQ that includes questions likely to appear on your exam paper.

 Another section definitely worth looking through is the one called “projects”.
 You may find answers to questions regarding your own work-related stuff.
 Comes especially handy if you’re working on something you have never designed before.

-Whether you are looking to study something new, build your knowledge upon previous foundation or have a bad lecturer at the university, this site will come in handy.
+Whether you are looking to study something new, build your knowledge upon a previous foundation or have a bad lecturer at the university, this site will come in handy.

 Who is behind the courses?
 The sources are different.
 There are universities as well as companies.
 For example, Autodesk has contributed quite widely.